+3. Be Assertive

-Even though you know intellectually that people are not mind readers, you still often expect others to know what hurts you.
+Even though you know intellectually that people are not mind-readers, you might still often expect others to know what you need.
 But since it’s most likely that they don’t know, it’s important to find a way to communicate clearly and effectively what you need from any interaction or situation.
 Being up-front about your needs and expectations and being able to communicate them clearly means there’s much less room for stressful situations to arise.

 In the past, I’ve sometimes been a little hurt by someone else’s assertiveness when fiercely protecting their own boundaries (and that was possibly because at the time I didn’t know that I was worthy of asserting my own boundaries).
-But afterwards I was often grateful for their assertiveness because when everyone’s expectations and needs are clear, it avoids all kinds of uncomfortable situations.
+But afterwards, I was often grateful for their assertiveness because when everyone’s expectations and needs are clear, it avoids all kinds of uncomfortable situations.
 Plus, it gives me permission to be assertive with my own boundaries.

 4. Practice Makes Perfect

 Communicating your boundaries assertively is a skill that takes lots of practice.
 I’ve been practising for years now and given my recent difficult experiences I realise I’m still far from getting this right.
 Setting boundaries takes courage, practice and support.
 It’s a skill we all need to practice and master.
 But it’s worth taking on the challenge to change, because when you’re able to set up and maintain your own healthy boundaries well, it’s a great feeling, for you and others.

 5. Ground and Protect Yourself as Preparation for Maintaining Boundaries

 Grounding techniques can really help you maintain your boundaries.
 ‘Grounding’ is any kind of technique you use to nurture a loving connection with yourself and the space around you.
 Some techniques include visualising yourself growing long, deep roots into the ground, perhaps all the way down into the centre of the earth (I love this one).

 When you’re grounded and centred, you don’t get so easily blown around in other people’s emotional storms.